dojonorth/fun-basics-dojo/README.md

 Hence, it should come as no surprise that flatMap is much more powerful than map.
 This is illustrated by the fact that it's possible to write map in terms of flatMap, but not vice-versa.
 If the two had a fight, flatMap would win everytime.
 [TODO: Flatmap Wins diagram]

-As before, be aware that there are additional mathemetical properties that should technically hold true for a monad, that I'll lightly touch (you can read about them in **General Category Theory** in **Further Reading** for more detail along with other fun monad facts):
+As before, be aware that there are additional mathemetical properties that should technically hold true for a monad, that I'll lightly touch:
 * *Left Identity:* Calling pure on a value then applying a a function to the result via flatMap is teh same as just applying the function to the value
 > pure(value).flatMap(f) == f(value)
 * *Right Identity:* Passing pure to flatMap has no effect